xinyeah/xinyeah.github.io/source/_posts/databricks-migration-guide.md

 date: 2020-06-24 22:18:09
 tags: [Databricks, migration, scripts]
 categories: Databricks使用专栏
-description: When you need migrate an old Databricks to a new Databricks, all of the files, jobs, clusters, configurations and dependencies are supposed to move.
+description: When you need to migrate an old Databricks to a new Databricks, all of the files, jobs, clusters, configurations and dependencies are supposed to move.
 It is time consuming and also easy to omit some parts.
 I document the detailed migration steps, and also write several scripts to automatically migrate folders, clusters and jobs.
 In this chapter, I will show you how to migrate Databricks.
 ---

 # Databricks migration steps

-When you need migrate an old Databricks to a new Databricks, all of the files, jobs, clusters, configurations and dependencies are supposed to move.
+When you need to migrate an old Databricks to a new Databricks, all of the files, jobs, clusters, configurations and dependencies are supposed to move.
 It is time consuming and also easy to omit some parts.
 I document the detailed migration steps, and also write several scripts to automatically migrate folders, clusters and jobs.

 In this chapter, I will show you how to migrate Databricks.